 Your pet’s donation card will be kept with them until they are collected by Improve International.
-Your vet will arrange for your pet’s body to be collected to enter the program.
+Your vet will arrange for your pet’s body to be collected to enter the programme.

 What information will be on the donation card?

-The donation card will have the practice name, your surname, your pet’s name, breed and identichip number and whether you have selected a charitable donation, or individual cremation.
-Any relevant medical or surgical history will also be recorded on the card by your vet.
+The donation card will have the practice name, your surname, your pet’s name, breed and microchip number and whether you have selected a charitable donation, or individual cremation.

 No other personal identifying information will be included.